swlkr/coffee-pot/README.md

 Coffee Pot
 ====================

-### A boilerplate coffescript app using node.js, coffeescript and mongodb
+### A boilerplate single page app using node.js, coffeescript and mongodb
 ____________________

 #### Start Using Me In 5 Easy Steps!